A modular framework for functions of Knopp and indefinite binary quadratic forms: The function (-k)D and the proof of Theorem

 Combining Proposition \ref{prop:Psidiff} with \eqref{eq:Eichlerdiff}, we deduce that

 Hence, $f$ is a polynomial in $\t$ of degree at most $2k$.
 By Proposition \ref{prop:Psilocal} (1), $\Psi_{-k,D}$ has no jumps on $E_D$.
 Thus, we may freely select an arbitrary connected component of $\H \setminus E_D$ to compute $f$.
 Choosing the connected component of $\H \setminus E_D$ containing $i\infty$, we are in the same situation as in the induction start during the proof of \cite{BKK}*{Theorem 7.1}.
 In other words, the function $f$ is in fact constant, and this constant was computed in \cite{BKK}*{Lemma 7.3}.
-We infer that $f$ coincides with $c_\infty$. \\ (1) We verify the four conditions in Definition \ref{defn:LHMF}.\\ (i) Modularity of weight $-2k$ follows by Lemma \ref{lem:InvarFactors} and equation \eqref{eq:GammaOnQ}.\\ (ii) Local harmonicity with respect to $\De_{-2k}$ outside $E_D$ is shown in Proposition \ref{prop:Psidiff} $(3)$.\\ (iii) The required behaviour on $E_D$ is given in Proposition \ref{prop:Psilocal} (2).\\ (iv) The function $\Psi_{-k,D}$ is of at most polynomial growth towards $i\infty$ by virtue of its splitting in Theorem \ref{thm:Psimain} (2).
-Being more precise, $\La_{k+1,D}$ admits a Fourier expansion of the shape $\sum_{n\ge1}c(n)e^{2\pi in\t}$, where the Fourier coefficients $c(n)$ depend on the connected component of $\H \setminus E_D$ in which $\tau$ is located.
-Letting $\Ga(s,y)$ denote the incomplete $\Ga$-function, we obtain for $v\gg1$
+We infer that $f$ coincides with $c_\infty$. \item[(1)] We verify the four conditions in Definition \ref{defn:LHMF}. \begin{enumerate}[leftmargin=*,label=(\roman*), wide, labelwidth=0pt, labelindent=0pt] \item Modularity of weight $-2k$ follows by Lemma \ref{lem:InvarFactors} and \eqref{eq:GammaOnQ}. \item Local harmonicity with respect to $\De_{-2k}$ outside $E_D$ is shown in Proposition \ref{prop:Psidiff} $(3)$. \item The required behaviour on $E_D$ is given in Proposition \ref{prop:Psilocal} (2). \item By Theorem \ref{thm:Psimain} (2), $\Psi_{-k,D}$ has most polynomial growth towards $i\infty$.
+More precise, $\La_{k+1,D}$ admits a Fourier expansion of the shape $ \sum_{n\ge1}c(n)e^{2\pi in\t}, $ where the Fourier coefficients depend on the connected component of $\H \setminus E_D$ in which $\tau$ is located and which were computed in \cites{mo22, mo21}.
+Noting that $c(n) \in \R$ and letting $\Ga(s,y)$ denote the incomplete $\Ga$-function, we obtain, for $v\gg1$,

 We observe that the holomorphic Eichler integral vanishes as $\t\to i\infty$, and the same holds for the non-holomorphic Eichler integral due to \cite{nist}*{§8.11 (i)}.
 This proves that